MicrosoftDocs/architecture-center/docs/example-scenario/iot/iot-private-fileupload-content.md

 By implementing this scenario, customers with internal security requirements to use Private Endpoints for many Azure PaaS services have shorter validation cycles to deploy their IoT solutions in production.

-For a sample that deploys a similar architecture, see [Setting up Azure IoT Hub file upload to Azure Storage through Private Endpoint](https://github.com/Azure-Samples/azure-edge-extensions-iothub-fileupload-privatelink).
-This sample deploys a simulated IoT client device and shows usage of device twins for exchanging the custom domain name for the Storage account.
-It also contains more extensive documentation on setting up the architecture with Azure Firewall and a hub-spoke network topology.

 ### Potential use cases

 An industrial automation vendor offers managed connected edge controllers and sensors.
 These sensors need to communicate with the Azure cloud through the public internet, but vendor's security team requires the Azure Storage account to be denied public internet access.
 This architecture approach solves this requirement.

 The same use case can apply to any industry where devices need to communicate with an Azure Storage account that isn't exposed publicly.

+### Alternatives

+Customers that don't require the Hub-Spoke network topology with traffic inspection through Azure Firewall can still benefit from this approach by implementing a simplified networking topology.
+In this scenario, a single virtual network with distinct subnets to accommodate Azure Application Gateway, Private Link, and Private DNS Zone would suffice.
+The Storage account would remain configured in the same manner, as would Azure IoT Hub.

+The benefit of a simplified architecture includes reduced complexity and cost.
+When there are no specific business or enterprise requirements for Hub-Spoke topology, the simplified architecture allows for eliminating public internet endpoints from the Storage account while ensuring that IoT applications using Azure IoT Hub's file upload functionality work correctly.

+For a sample that deploys a similar architecture, see [Setting up Azure IoT Hub file upload to Azure Storage through Private Endpoint](https://github.com/Azure-Samples/azure-edge-extensions-iothub-fileupload-privatelink).
+This sample deploys a simulated IoT client device and shows usage of device twins for exchanging the custom domain name for the Storage account.

 ## Contributors